dhocker/sensor-monitor/README.md

 ![alt text](https://github.com/dhocker/sensor-monitor/raw/master/images/LCD-Example.jpg "LCD Example")

+LCD panel showing output from the sensor-monitor.
+Each row represents a sensor and the last temperature and humidity it reported.

 ## Overview
 This project is a Raspberry Pi (RPi) based sensor monitor for RuuviTag sensors.
 It is all written in Python 3.